sisby-folk/switchy/README.md

 Switchy is a mod that lets you make presets using commands.
 The presets don't do anything.

-Thankfully, Switchy allows is loaded with modules that make presets do things.
+Thankfully, Switchy is loaded with modules that make presets do things.
 Mostly things from other mods.

 ## How do you use it?

+First, install a vanilla add-on or any compatible mod (see modules).

 Use `/switchy list` to see your current presets.